 If you can’t stand the heat

 Stay out of the kitchen.
-While staying out of the kitchen is impractical for you there are lots of reasons why it’s a good idea to keep your dog out.
+While staying out of the kitchen is impractical for you, there are many reasons why it’s a good idea to keep your dog out.

 Just a small one for me

-While it may seem like a long list of don’ts, there are some foods you can safely share with your dog this Thanksgiving, in moderation.
+While it may seem like a long list of don’ts, there are some foods you can give your four-legged friend as a special treat this Thanksgiving in moderation.

 - Turkey, plain white meat